show/hide words to know

 - Instar: stages in the growth of a larva.

-- Pupa: (1) resting stage during which tissues are reorganized from larval form to adult form.
-(2) the third body form in the life cycle.
+- Pupa: resting stage during which tissues are reorganized from larval form to adult form.
+The pupa is the third body form in the life cycle of insects that undergo complete metamorphosis (like caterpillars).

 Complete metamorphosis has four stages: Egg, Larva, Pupa, and Adult